js-lee-AI/shopping-management/README.md

 # shopping-management
-Shopping and management system using Python and GUI.
+Shopping and management system using Python, MySQL and GUI programming.